Biological significance of cholesterol

 Overview of cholesterol synthesis

 Cholesterol synthesis starts with acetyl-CoA, which is used to synthesize hydroxymethylglutaryl-CoA (HMG-CoA).
 The reactions in this initial stage are the same as in ketogenesis (see slide 10.4.1).
 However, while ketogenesis occurs in the mitochondria, HMG-CoA destined for sterol synthesis is formed in the cytosol.
 Therefore, like the synthesis of fatty acids, cholesterol biosynthesis depends on the export of acetyl-CoA from the mitochondria.
 Also as with fatty acids, multiple steps in the cholesterol synthesis require NADPH.
-How these two requirements are met has been discussed earlier (see slide 10.5.6f).
+How these two requirements are met has been discussed earlier (see Section 10.5.6f and Chapter 9).

 All steps downstream of HMG-CoA occur in the smooth endoplasmic reticulum.
 HMG-CoA reductase reduces HMG-CoA to mevalonate; this enzyme is the major target of regulation in the entire pathway.
 Mevalonate is converted to various isoprene intermediates.
 Several rounds of “polymerization”—I’m using the term loosely—produce the linear hydrocarbon molecule squalene, which is cyclized to the first sterol intermediate.
 This molecule, lanosterol, is then converted to cholesterol by several successive modifications.